mdn/content/files/en-us/web/api/htmltextareaelement/index.md

 - {{domxref("HTMLTextAreaElement.required", "required")}}
   - : A boolean that represents the element's [`required`](/en-US/docs/Web/HTML/Element/textarea#required) attribute, indicating that the user must specify a value before submitting the form.
 - {{domxref("HTMLTextAreaElement.rows", "rows")}}
-  - : An unsigned long that represents the element's [`rows`](/en-US/docs/Web/HTML/Element/textarea#rows) attribute, indicating the number of visible text lines for the control.
+  - : A number that represents the element's [`rows`](/en-US/docs/Web/HTML/Element/textarea#rows) attribute, indicating the number of visible text lines for the control.
 - {{domxref("HTMLTextAreaElement.selectionDirection", "selectionDirection")}}
   - : A string that represents the direction in which selection occurred.
 This is `forward` if selection was performed in the start-to-end direction of the current locale, or `backward` for the opposite direction.
 This can also be `none` if the direction is unknown.
 - {{domxref("HTMLTextAreaElement.selectionEnd", "selectionEnd")}}
-  - : An unsigned long that represents the index of the end of selected text.
-If no text is selected, contains the index of the character that follows the input cursor.
+  - : A number that represents the index of the end of selected text.
+If no text is selected, it contains the index of the character that follows the input cursor.
 On being set, the control behaves as if `setSelectionRange()` had been called with this as the second argument, and `selectionStart` as the first argument.
 - {{domxref("HTMLTextAreaElement.selectionStart", "selectionStart")}}
-  - : An unsigned long that represents the index of the beginning of selected text.
-If no text is selected, contains the index of the character that follows the input cursor.
-On being set, the control behaves as if `setSelectionRange()` had been called with this as the first argument, and `selectionEnd` as the second argument.
+  - : A number that represents the index of the beginning of selected text.
+If no text is selected, it contains the index of the character that follows the input cursor.
+On being set, the control behaves as if `setSelectionRange()` had been called with this as the first argument and `selectionEnd` as the second argument.
 - {{domxref("HTMLTextAreaElement.textLength", "textLength")}} {{ReadOnlyInline}}
   - : Returns the code point length of the control's `value`.
 Same as reading `value.length`.
 - {{domxref("HTMLTextAreaElement.type", "type")}} {{ReadOnlyInline}}